pingooio/pingoo/docs/configuration.md

 Pingoo needs **read and write** permission to the configuration directory.

-Pingoo uses the `/etc/pingoo/certificates` to load and store TLS certificates.
-Visit the [TLS](/docs/tls) page to learn more about TLS configuration.
+Pingoo uses the `/etc/pingoo/certificates` directory to load and store TLS certificates.
+Visit the [TLS page](/docs/tls) to learn more about TLS configuration.

 ## Configuration File